fonttools/fonttools/README.md

 ```

 # Instance descriptor object
 * `path`: string.
 Path to the instance file, which may or may not exist.
-MutatorMath
+MutatorMath.
 * `name`: string.
 Unique identifier name of the instance, used to identify it if it needs to be referenced from elsewhere in the document.
 * `location`: dict.
 Axis values for this source.
 MutatorMath + Varlib.
 * `familyName`: string.
 Family name of this instance.
 MutatorMath + Varlib.